3. Functions

 All the operations we have seen - addition, subtraction, multiplication, and division - work on floating-point values, although you might be interested to know that the underlying mechanism is completely different.
 In fact, most processors have special hardware just for performing floating-point operations.

-Sometimes you want this to happen, however, and you can achive this by explicitely telling the compiler your intention using a type cast.
+Sometimes you want this to happen and you want to explicitly inform the compiler – and programmers reading your code – of your intention that it should.
+C++ supports explicit conversion using a type cast.
 Type casting is so called because it allows you to take a value that belongs to one type and “cast” it into another type (in the sense of molding or reforming, not throwing).

 double pi = 3.14159;